ccarmona1/ideas/javascript/readme.md

+# Description

+This is prompt course for advanced JavaScript topics

-# Generate a single file
+## Generate a single prompt file

 ```shell
     npm install -g yamlinc